-- c) Taking decisions to ensure the smooth and efficient running of the event. - d) Ensuring that the event is run within the Regulations - e) Notification of protests to the Race Direction - f) Immediate approval and signature with time of provisional results (practices, warmups, starting grids and races) and presentation of reports to the Event Management Committee.
+- c) Taking decisions to ensure the smooth and efficient running of the event. - d) Ensuring that the event is run within the Regulations. - e) Notification of protests to the Race Direction. - f) Immediate approval and signature with time of provisional results (Practice, Qualifying 1 and Qualifying 2 warm-ups, starting grids and races) and presentation of reports to the Event Management Committee.

-ii.
-Secretaries
+ii) Secretaries